ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## Features

-This website has the following features :
+This website has the following features:

 * A products page where the user can view, browse and buy the cookies.

-* A cakes page displaying some cakes made by the company with some inforamtion if the user would like to get in touch to purchase one.
+* A cakes page displaying some cakes made by the company with some information if the user would like to get in touch to purchase one.

-* An about us page telling the using somemore information about the company.
+* An about us page telling the using some more information about the company.

-* The website has login and logout functionality after regeristing as a user.
+* The website has login and logout functionality after regeristering as a user.

 * There is a profile page for the user the view there orders and shopping history.

 * A shopping cart for the user the see what they are buying and how much they are spending is displayed.

-* Stripe payments is user so the user can securley shop online and make safe transactions.
+* Stripe payments is user so the user can securely shop online and make safe transactions.

 * The Admin/Superuser can also add, edit and delete products.

 ## Colours

 * The project is mainly done in black and white.
-The background is white and font is back
+The background is white and the font is back

 * Colors come from the images been used in the project.